TEMPLATEBRIEF WRITINGFREELANCE

 6. Timeline

-Phased breakdown with deadlines.
+Phased breakdown with deadlines, including the client's obligations.

-| Phase | Duration | Client Input Needed | |---|---|---| | Discovery + wireframes | Week 1 | Approval by day 7 | | Visual design (2 rounds) | Week 2-3 | Revisions within 48h | | Development + CMS setup | Week 4-5 | Content delivered by day 28 | | QA + launch | Week 6 | Final approval by day 42 |
+| Phase | Duration | Client input needed | |---|---|---| | Discovery + wireframes | Week 1 | Approval by day 7 | | Visual design (2 rounds) | Week 2-3 | Revisions within 48h | | Development + CMS setup | Week 4-5 | Content delivered by day 28 | | QA + launch | Week 6 | Final approval by day 42 |

 7. Budget + Payment Terms